diazdc/diazdc-pfb2019/Pandas.md

 <br/>

-You can think of a vector (also reffered to as an [array](https://docs.python.org/3/library/array.html)) as a type of list that contains a single data type.
-For matricies, this can be any row or column.
+You can think of a vector (also reffered to as an [array](https://docs.python.org/3/library/array.html)) as a type of list that contains a single data type and is optimized for parallel computing.
+For matricies and data frames, vectors are rows and columns.

 Rather that looping through individual values (scalars), we _apply_ operations to vectors.
 That is, the vector is treated as a single object.